UPDATE: This iOS sticker pack is no longer available for purchase.

 A couple of months ago, I started playing Rockstar’s latest release in the GTA series, Grand Theft Auto V on the PlayStation 3.
 Why the PS3 you ask?
 Well simply because my brother passed me this game and told me to play it, and it happens to be the PS3 version.
 You can’t argue with free, right?

-I am no stranger to the GTA franchise and have been a fan of the GTA series ever since I played GTA III on the PS2 back in 2001.
-I followed this up with GTA: Vice City and GTA: San Andreas (Grove Street for life!), also on the PS2.
-The last installment in the series, GTA IV, I played on the PlayStation 3.
+I am no stranger to the GTA franchise and have been a fan of the GTA series ever since I played GTA III on the PlayStation 2 back in 2001.
+I followed this up with GTA: Vice City and GTA: San Andreas (Grove Street for life!), also on the PlayStation 2.
+The last instalment in the series, GTA IV, I played on the PlayStation 3.

 This wasn’t because I never enjoyed playing the other previous games, this was because the games are that big, that you have to invest an enormous amount of time into them, so going back to replay them isn’t always an option (hence the reason I’ve only just now got round to playing GTA V now.
 Time is a precious commodity these days).